 I am just about to embark on the NLP certificate course and I am feeling excited to carry on my learning adventure, becoming more self-aware and adding more skills to the 'toolbox' that I already have.
 I am also attending CPD days, I attended one recently on Confidence coaching.
 These days still help me feel connected to the coaching community whilst also expanding my knowledge base.
 I want to thank The Coaching Academy for their professionalism and their consistent support over the last 15 months.

-If you're interested in finding out more about coaching, just like Sue Bassett did, start by joining our free two-day Foundations in Life Coaching course.
-Dates and locations here.
+If you're interested in finding out more about coaching, just like Sue Bassett did, start by joining us in our interactive live webinar.
+Choose from available dates here.

 For many of us, the first days and weeks of January bring with it a desire to make a change.
 This is where habits come into the picture.

 Posted 211 Days Ago in: Coaching Articles